cpoDesign/APIRunner/readme.md

     FileCompare = 3,
     /// <summary>
     /// Realtime compare.
 Compares the results of two APIs.
     /// Good for regression testing of APIs.
+When migrating between from location to a new location.
     /// </summary>
     APICompare = 4

 ## Docker SQL test